Slicer/Slicer/Docs/user_guide/settings.md

 #### Skip loading

 Select which [type of modules](https://www.slicer.org/wiki/Documentation/Nightly/Developers/Modules) to not load at startup.
-It is also possible to start slicer by temporarily disabling those modules (not saved in settings) by passing the arguments in the command line.
+It is also possible to start Slicer by temporarily disabling those modules (not saved in settings) by passing the arguments in the command line.

 For example, this command will start Slicer without any CLI loaded: